Small employers (with up to 50 full-time employees) can offer multiple kinds of HRAs, but three that are relatively new under federal law are:

 When you offer an Individual Coverage HRA, you must provide notice to eligible employees.
 The IRS has created a sample notice that you can use.
 You must also be able to substantiate that your employees and any dependents have enrolled in Affordable Care Act-compliant health insurance (or Medicare) while covered by the HRA.

 However, many employees are likely to find the IRS sample notice confusing.
 Additionally, many companies are now using deceptive and aggressive marketing tactics to sell consumers insurance products that do not comply with the Affordable Care Act’s consumer protections.
 You should thus consider offering your employees the services of a reputable, qualified broker to advise them on choosing an optimal coverage option.
-You may contact your state department of insurance for the names of licensed brokers that serve small employers.
+You may contact your state Department of Insurance for the names of licensed brokers that serve small employers.
 You should also advise your employees against purchasing any health insurance products online or over the phone.
-(26 C.F.R. §54.9802-4; 26 C.F.R. § 1.36B-2; 86 FR 24140, May 5, 2021; IRS Rev. Proc.
-2020-43)
+(26 C.F.R. § 1.36B-2; IRS Rev. Proc.
+2023-29)

 Excepted Benefit HRA

-Your contributions to the excepted benefit HRA must be limited to $1,800 in 2021, and the HRA must be offered in conjunction with a traditional group health plan.
+Your contributions to the excepted benefit HRA must be limited to $2,100 in 2024, and the HRA must be offered in conjunction with a traditional group health plan.
 The HRA cannot be used to reimburse premiums for individual health insurance coverage, and you must make it uniformly available to all similarly situated employees.
 If you decide to offer an excepted benefit HRA, you should retain the services of a reputable, qualified broker who can advise your employees about the financial risks and benefits of purchasing excepted benefit products.
-You may contact your state department of insurance for the names of licensed brokers that serve small employers.
-(26 C.F.R. §54.9831-1; IRS FAQs for New Coverage Options for Employers and Employees)
+You may contact your state Department of Insurance for the names of licensed brokers that serve small employers.
+(26 C.F.R. § 54.9831-1; 26 C.F.R. §54.9802-4; IRS FAQs for New Coverage Options for Employers and Employees; IRS Rev. Proc.
+2023-29)

 Qualified Small Employer HRAs (QSEHRA)

 A qualified small employer health HRA (QSEHRA) allows you to fund a tax advantaged account for your employees to reimburse for a wide range of medical expenses, including health insurance premiums.
 In order to take advantage of a QSEHRA, your employees must enroll in health coverage that qualifies as minimum essential coverage.
 If you offer a QSEHRA, you cannot also offer a traditional group health plan.
-You must also fund the HRA without any contributions from the employee, subject to annual contributions limits (in 2021, $5,300 per year for self-only coverage and $10,700 for family coverage).
-Employees with a QSEHRA can apply for a marketplace plan, and if otherwise eligible they may receive premium tax credits if your contributions to the QSEHRA are small enough that marketplace coverage is not considered affordable.
+You must also fund the HRA without any contributions from the employee, subject to annual contributions limits (in 2024, $6,150 per year for self-only coverage and $12,450 for family coverage).
+Employees with a QSEHRA can apply for a Marketplace plan, and if otherwise eligible they may receive premium tax credits if your contributions to the QSEHRA are small enough that Marketplace coverage is not considered affordable.
 Note: this is not the case if they have an Individual Coverage HRA, see above.
 Before deciding to offer a QSEHRA, you should retain the services of a qualified tax advisor.
-You may contact your state department of insurance for the names of licensed brokers that serve small employers.
-(26 U.S.C. § 9831; 42 U.S.C § 36B(c)(4)).
+You may contact your state Department of Insurance for the names of licensed brokers that serve small employers.
+(26 U.S.C. § 9831; 42 U.S.C § 36B(c)(4); IRS Rev. Proc.
+2023-34).